Learning culture by: Tristan Kromer

 Theory vs Reality

-Probably one of the biggest challenges among our team at Kromatic, and maybe among entrepreneurs in general, is that we are all lifelong learners.
+Probably one of the biggest challenges among our team at Kromatic, and maybe among entrepreneurs in general, is that we are all living in a learning culture.
 We actively seek out situations where we are not competent.

 In fact, it’s what we live for.